 Emulsifiers to avoid are the ones that have a mineral oil base.

-Polyethylene glycol ether is usually combined with paraffin, this could include trideceth -3, -6, 10, tricetheareth.
-They are petro-chemical based and should be avoided.
+Polyethene glycol ether is usually combined with paraffin; this could include trideceth -3, -6, 10, and tricetheareth, which are petrochemical-based.

-Mineral oil works by literally trapping water in the top layers of the skin, whilst creating a protective barrier, thus helping to keep invading bacteria out.
+Mineral oil works by trapping water in the top layers of your skin, creating a protective barrier, thus helping keep skin plump and moist and invading bacteria out.

 if you’re a dry skin sufferer, you need to get on the emollient train.